 Next up, I did not anticipate how rewarding an experience it would be.
 When I hit publish and shared the link on my social media accounts, I remember physically shaking and glancing at my blog home page and my heart thumping as I watched the post view count start to jump up.
 As the little globe on Facebook started to have a red circle of 4 notifications on it, I felt sick as I clicked on them only to see how encouraging and kind everyone was.
 I couldn’t believe what a positive reception my post had got, how many people openly spoke about how it resonated with them and that they commended me for having the guts to do it.
 That in itself, made me feel something I don’t often let myself feel – proud.
 Since sharing my post, I have had social media messages and e-mails from fellow bloggers and individuals who have stumbled across my story, get in touch to tell me how it’s provided them with comfort, knowing they aren’t alone and that it’s helped them.
 That was all I ever wanted.
 Someone who was struggling to read it and know someone, somewhere, is going through the exact same thing and that it’s nothing to be embarrassed or ashamed about.
 It felt like I’d achieved exactly what I set out to do; spark conversation and provide solace for the people who needed it.

 Of course, when you speak out about something so personal, it’s not always going to be plain sailing.
 Despite having such an overwhelmingly positive reaction from most people, there were one or two people I’m close to, who didn’t think it was a good idea to have put something so personal out there.
 “What if you go for a job in years to come and employers can find your blog?” and “why let people know your business?” where two of the most common questions that cropped up.
 I totally respected their opinion and knew it came from a place of love.
 It did make me wonder if I’d maybe jumped the gun and impulsively wrote my post and shared it without thinking of the consequences but the more I dwelled on it, I knew I had done the right thing.
-I’m lucky to have a good employer who supports me who I don’t see myself ever moving from but if I ever did, if a company wanted to hold talking about my mental health online to raise awareness against me, then they’re not a company I’d want to work for anyway.

 The biggest lesson out of it all was allowing myself to feel like I’d turned a massive negative into a positive.
 Allowing myself to feel proud and know that I’ve made an impact on someone who read my post and managed to click with it.
 Although I love fashion and beauty, they are superficial subjects to talk about but when you share something so vulnerable, there is nothing to hide behind.
 It’s just you and your words.
 It’s something so raw that it connects with people on a much deeper level and the thank you messages I’ve received from people who are in the same boat, make me feel so relieved and reaffirm that opening up was the right thing to do.
 I’m a big believer that we all go through things for a reason.
 Life presents us with challenges and it’s entirely up to us how we tackle these.
 I wanted to share my experience to feel free, to encourage others that talking about your mental health condition should be just the same as talking about your physical health and hopefully be able to comfort others and you know what?
 I’d say it’s been a job well done – now finally, there’s that pat on the back to myself!